molines/eNATL60/DOC/Runoff.md

         netcdf file : none
           variables : Bathymetry !!

- * Do it with the rivermouth file used for NATL60
+ * Do it with the rivermouth file used for NATL60.
+If you do not have this original file, then start from scratch and initialize rivermouth to surface *tmask*

 ### Prepare kml file with position of Dai-Trenberth river station